Hello & Welcome!

 - Life, Spirit, Flow (Gill: a life-giving organ for breathing underwater).

-While the exact content of each session will vary based on the natural landscapes around and within me and my clients, these three essential components remain the same.
+While the exact content of each session will vary based upon the natural landscapes around and within me and my clients, these three essential components remain the same.

 Sacred Arts Medicine